Microsleep: Detection methods and classifications

-Diseases, clinical studies, and pharmacology
+Disorders, clinical studies, and pharmacology

-Microsleeps are often tied to diseases.
+Microsleeps are often tied to disorders.
 Sleep apnea is by far the most significant disease tied to microsleeps in terms of prevalence, affecting roughly 10–15 million people.
-Other diseases that may be tied to microsleeps include narcolepsy, hypersomnia, schizophrenia, and other causes of excessive daytime sleepiness.
-Microsleep episodes are often neglected and are not used as a diagnostic indicator for these diseases.
+Other disorders that may be tied to microsleeps include narcolepsy, hypersomnia, schizophrenia, and other causes of excessive daytime sleepiness.
+Microsleep episodes are often neglected and are not used as a diagnostic indicator for these disorders.
 Instead, clinicians use instrumentation like PSG to do a sleep study on patients to assess overall sleep quality in a laboratory setting.

 Microsleeps that recur and negatively influence day-to-day living often are clustered into the category of excessive daytime sleepiness.
 Thus, most clinical studies related to microsleeps are in the context of reducing microsleeps in excessive daytime sleepiness through the use of pharmacological interventions.
-Particularly, modafinil has become a popular drug to reduce microsleeps due to its stimulant effect with little to no side effects, and new drugs are often compared to the results of modafinil and placebo to assess efficacy (e.g. methylphenidate in Parkinson's Disease).
-Modafinil is also being tested across a range of diseases such as schizophrenia, narcolepsy, cataplexy, and sleep apnea.
-Overall, the trajectory of clinical studies relating to negative symptom microsleeps seems to more thoroughly test modafinil across more diseases and compare new drugs to the efficacy of modafinil to reduce the negative effects of microsleeps on people across a spectrum of diseases.
+Particularly, modafinil has become a popular drug to reduce microsleeps due to its eugeroic effect with comparatively mild side effects relative to classical psychostimulants.
+New drugs are often compared to the results of modafinil and placebo to assess efficacy (e.g. methylphenidate in Parkinson's Disease).
+Modafinil is also being tested across a range of disorders such as schizophrenia, narcolepsy, cataplexy, and sleep apnea.
+Overall, the trajectory of clinical studies relating to negative symptom microsleeps seems to more thoroughly test modafinil across more disorders and compare new drugs to the efficacy of modafinil to reduce the negative effects of microsleeps on people across a spectrum of disorders.

 Microsleeps sometimes are a side effect of various drugs, particularly in reference to dopamine-stimulating drugs in Parkinson's Disease.
 Particularly, somnolence is a recognized adverse effect of dopamine agonists, pramipexole and ropinirole.
 These drugs are known to cause sudden-onset sleep spells in roughly 50% of patients with Parkinson's disease (PD) while they were driving.
 Therefore, clinical interventions pertaining to microsleeps may also encompass reducing excessive sleepiness as a side effect of drug administration.
-Methotrexate is another drug that may cause hypersomnolence and microsleeps.
+Orexin antagonists such as daridorexant and suvorexant may cause hypersomnolence and microsleeps.

 Most microsleeps are not clinically significant, however.
 Individuals who feel sleepy and wish to maintain alertness often consume over-the-counter stimulants such as caffeine in coffee.
 More specifically, it has been shown that high-frequency low-dose caffeine intake is effective at countering poor work performance effects due to extended wakefulness, confirming the hypothesis that adenosine is a mediator of performance decrements associated with extended wakefulness.
 Other stimulants that could decrease microsleep frequency include Adderall, amphetamine, cocaine, and tobacco.